ChenxiCui/PhraseDetector/README.md

 Usage
 -----

-PhraseDetector has one usage: to chunk text into phrases.
+PhraseDetector has one usage: to chunk text into [noun phrases](https://en.wikipedia.org/wiki/Noun_phrase), [verb phrases](https://en.wikipedia.org/wiki/Verb_phrase), and prepositions.
+Currently, it uses a corpus trained for English Phrase Detection, but any language can be supported by replacing the corpus.

 Dependencies
 ------------